-This module provides an introduction to basic concepts in statistics and the main epidemiological methods used to identify and quantify disease and associated risks.
+This short course provides an introduction to basic concepts in statistics and the main epidemiological methods used to identify and quantify disease and associated risks.
 Students will develop critical understanding of published research in health care related areas and be able to discuss and interpret quantitative results from such.

 Statistical subjects covered will include: types of data and data presentation, descriptive statistics, basic probability, distribution theory including the normal distribution and its properties, sampling theory, inferential statistics, analysis of categorical and continuous data, non-parametric tests, correlation and regression.